idunnowhat2do/sugarcube/README.md

 - [Node.js website: `http://nodejs.org/`](http://nodejs.org/ "http://nodejs.org/")

-After downloading and installing a recent version of Node.js (`>= v5.x`), change to the root of the `sugarcube` project directory.
+After downloading and installing a recent version of Node.js (≥ `v6.x`), change to the root of the `sugarcube` project directory.
 You'll now need to download and install dependencies required by the build script, `build.js`, which you do by running the following command:

 >     npm install

-**n.b.** SugarCube's dependencies changed rather significantly with v2.5.0, so if you completed this step before that version and are attempting to build the `default` or `v2-release` branches, then you'll probably need to delete the local `node_modules` directory and rerun `npm install`.

 Dependencies will be installed to the root of the `sugarcube` project directory, nothing will be installed elsewhere on your computer.
 Assuming that completes with no errors, run the following command to build the story format: